-The BSA has redesigned position specific training for Back for 2022!
-Scoutmasters, Assistant Scoutmasters, Troop Committee Chairs, Troop Committee Members and Merit Badge Counselors.
+Returning for 2023!
+The BSA has redesigned position specific training for Scoutmasters, Assistant Scoutmasters, Troop Committee Chairs, Troop Committee Members and Merit Badge Counselors.
 The new training recognizes participation in modules that are required for multiple positions within the Scouts BSA program.